KDE/digikam-doc/post_processing/expo_blending.rst

     The Exposure Blending Wizard Pre-Processing Stage

-Once digiKam is done, press Finish, and you will be automatically dropped into the Exposure Blending editor.
+Once digiKam is done, press **Finish** button, and you will be automatically dropped into the **Exposure Blending Editor**.

 .. figure:: images/expo_blending_04.webp
     :alt:
     :align: center

-    The Exposure Blending Ready to Edit the Stacked Image
+    The Exposure Blending Ready to Edit the Stacked Images

 Hit the **Preview** button to see the blended photo in the preview pane.
 If you move the mouse over the preview canvas, a toolbar must appears on top left corner to **Zoom In**, **Zoom Out**, and **Zoom to Fit** on the image.